EU takes on AstraZeneca in court over vaccine deliveries - WTMJ

 His main argument is that AstraZeneca should have used production sites in the bloc and the U.K. for EU supplies as part of a “best reasonable effort” clause in the contract.
 He said that 50 million doses that should have been delivered to the EU went to third countries instead, “in violation” of their contract.

-“The information provided by AstraZeneca did not allow us to fully understand the situation before mid-March 2021,” he said.
+“The information provided by AstraZeneca did not allow us to fully understand the situation before mid-March 2021,” Jafferali said.

 The EU has insisted its gripes with the company are about deliveries only and has repeatedly said that it has no problems with the safety or quality of the vaccine itself.
 The shots have been approved by the European Medicines Agency, the EU’s drug regulator.